 Research has emphasized the importance of young adults developing and maintaining social connections.
 In addition to leisure time to interact and nurture relationships, a variety of activities are available to promote the development of social communication and interactive skill building such as:

 - Independent Living Skill Supports: Group activities are planned in order to promote positive and supportive socialization.

 - Vocational group training: Learning about getting and keeping a job within a group helps to share successes.

 Participation in these activities assists with relationship skill building and forms the basis of supportive, long-term interaction.
-Promoting supportive social connections helps us to be a community where individual preferences are respected, peer contact is encouraged, and personal wellness is our primary goal.
-These contacts provide the groundwork for further social contacts in our larger Lehigh Valley community.
+Promoting supportive social connections helps us to be a community where individual preferences are respected, peer contact is encouraged, and personal wellness remains our primary goal.
+These contacts provide the groundwork for further social contacts within the greater Lehigh Valley community.